Conference embargo policy

 - Oral poster discussion abstracts and poster exhibition abstracts

-Information about the oral poster discussion and poster exhibition abstracts may not be published or presented before 10:00 (CEST – Central European Summer Time) on Wednesday, 24 July 2019.
+Information about the oral poster discussion and poster exhibition abstracts may not be published or presented before 10:00 (CDT - Central Daylight Time) on Monday, 22 July 2019.
 If a poster presentation is part of an official IAS 2019 press conference or media roundtable that occurs before that time, the embargo on that abstract lifts at the start of the official press conference or media roundtable.

 Embargo breaks by presenterst